Jaime Vélaz de Medrano y Barros, III Marquess of Tabuérniga: Courtly consequences from Medrano's intervention

-The failure of Medrano’s intervention had significant and lasting consequences for the remainder of the reign of Philip V and Elisabeth Farnese.
-Rather than weakening the queen’s position, the fallout from the affair only reinforced her political dominance and extended her control over the king.
-Despite periodic instability, Elisabeth maintained her de facto authority over the Spanish monarchy well into the final years of Philip’s life.
-This entrenchment was visible across multiple fronts: the consolidation of José Patiño as chief political operator, the shaping of a foreign policy centered on Farnese dynastic ambitions in Italy, and the further marginalization of opposing factions within the court.
+The failure of Medrano's intervention had lasting consequences for the remainder of the reign of Philip V and Elisabeth Farnese.
+Rather than weakening the queen’s position, the fallout reinforced her political dominance and extended her influence over the king.
+Despite periods of instability, Elisabeth maintained de facto authority over the Spanish monarchy into the final years of Philip’s life.
+This consolidation was evident in the entrenchment of Jose Patino as chief political operator, the continuation of a foreign policy oriented toward Farnese dynastic ambitions in Italy, and the marginalization of opposing court factions.